 - 2 cups shredded cheese divided (Monterey Jack, Colby Jack, or Fiesta blend)

-- 1 can condensed cream of chicken soup or our homemade version
+- 14 oz condensed cream of chicken soup 1 can, or our homemade version

 - 1/2 cup sour cream